A fatal outbreak of neonatal sepsis caused by mcr-10-carrying Enterobacter kobei in a tertiary care hospital in Nepal.

 Manandhar S., Nguyen Q., Pham DT., Amatya P., Rabaa M., Dongol S., Basnyat B., Dixit SM., Baker S., Karkey A.

 BackgroundEnterobacter kobei is an emerging cause of outbreak of nosocomial infections in neonatal intensive care units (NICUs).
-Between July and September of 2016, an NICU in a tertiary care hospital of Nepal observed an abrupt increase in the number of neonatal sepsis cases caused by Enterobacter spp. infecting 11 of 23 admitted neonates, 5 of whom died of an exacerbated sepsis.AimMain aims of this study were to confirm the suspected outbreak, identify environmental source of infection, and characterize genetic determinants of antimicrobial resistance (AMR) and virulence of the pathogen.MethodsWe performed whole genome sequencing of all Enterobacter spp. isolated from blood cultures of septic neonates admitted to NICU between May 2016 and December 2017.
-Also, an environmental sampling was intensified from fortnightly to weekly during the outbreak.FindingsThe genomic analysis revealed that 10 of 11 non-duplicated E. kobei isolated from neonatal blood cultures between July and September 2016 were clonal, confirming the outbreak.
+Between July and September 2016, a NICU in a tertiary care hospital of Nepal observed an abrupt increase in the number of neonatal sepsis cases caused by Enterobacter spp. infecting 11 out of 23 admitted neonates, five of whom died of an exacerbated sepsis.AimTo confirm the suspected outbreak, identify environmental source of infection, and characterize genetic determinants of antimicrobial resistance (AMR) and virulence of the pathogen.MethodsWhole-genome sequencing of all Enterobacter spp. isolated from blood cultures of septic neonates admitted to NICU between May 2016 and December 2017 was performed.
+Also, an environmental sampling was intensified from fortnightly to weekly during the outbreak.FindingsThe genomic analysis revealed that 10 out of 11 non-duplicated E. kobei isolated from neonatal blood cultures between July and September 2016 were clonal, confirming the outbreak.
 The isolates carried AMR genes including blaAmpC and mcr-10 conferring reduced susceptibility to carbapenem and colistin respectively.
-The environmental sampling however failed to isolate any Enterobacter spp.
-Reinforcement of aseptic protocols in invasive procedures, hand hygiene, environmental decontamination, fumigation, and secluded care of culture positive cases successfully terminated the outbreak.ConclusionOur study underscored the need to implement stringent infection control measures to prevent infection outbreaks.
-Further, for the first time, we report the emergence of carbapenem and colistin non-susceptible E. kobei carrying mcr-10 gene as an important cause of nosocomial neonatal sepsis in an NICU.
+The environmental sampling, however, failed to isolate any Enterobacter spp.
+Reinforcement of aseptic protocols in invasive procedures, hand hygiene, environmental decontamination, fumigation, and secluded care of culture-positive cases successfully terminated the outbreak.ConclusionOur study underscored the need to implement stringent infection control measures to prevent infection outbreaks.
+For the first time, we report the emergence of carbapenem and colistin non-susceptible E. kobei carrying mcr-10 gene as a cause of nosocomial neonatal sepsis in a NICU.